 Finally, I went to the 1000 pillar mantapa inside the temple, which they have converted into a temple museum.
 There is a separate entry fee and camera fee for this place.
 Inside the mantapa there is a large statue of Natraj along with many other brass statues.
 Personally, I didn’t find anything amazing about this place.

 After that, I returned to the hotel for some rest.
 I slept for few hours, had lunch and went to visit the other places.

 It is one of the oldest temples consecrated almost at the time of the Meenakshi Amman Temple.
 Here there is a gigantic black statue of Lord Vishnu, worshiped here as Koodalazagar, in sitting posture with his consort Goddess Laxmi as Madhuravalli Thayar.
 The statue looks mesmerizing and is extremely attractive.
 Another interesting point here, we can worship Lord Vishnu in three postures, in different levels of the altar.
 In main sanctum Koodal Azagar in sitting posture, just above this, Lord Ranganatha in reclining posture and then Lord Vishnu in standing posture.

 How to reach?: This place is about 250 m from the Periyar bus stop.
 You can easily walk to the temple.

 The Gandhi museum:

 Inaugurated in 1959, by the erstwhile Prime Minister Jawaharlal Nehru, it is one of the five Gandhi Sanghralayas (museum) in India.
-It doesn’t have much artifacts or major collections.
-Sealed in a glass box is a part of the blood stained garment worn by Gandhiji on the day of his assassination.
-There are many original photographs and the story of the freedom struggle of India is painted in the walls and display boards.
+It doesn’t have many artifacts or major collections.
+Sealed in a glass box is a part of the blood-stained garment worn by Gandhiji on the day of his assassination.
+There are many original photographs and the story of the freedom struggle of India is painted on the walls and display boards.

 How to reach?: Take a bus from the Periyar bus stop to Anna Nilayam stop.
 Its another 500 m walk from this stop.